Classes for Parents

 Why do we emphasize and incorporate the “extras” such as art literacy, music appreciation, nature study, and penmanship?

-In this day of technology and data reports, we must not forget the ultimate purpose of education is the formation of the whole person: body and soul; mind, will, and affections.
-Discover how the contemplation of beauty cultivates the soul.
-Charlotte Mason asserts that we refresh students by offering opportunities “to train the seeing eye, the hearing ear, and to drop seeds of truth into the open soul of the child, which shall germinate, blossom, and bear fruit…”
+In this day of technology and data reports, we must not forget the ultimate purpose of education is the formation of the whole person: body and soul; intellect, will, and affections.
+Discover how the contemplation of beauty cultivates the soul through first engaging the senses, the imagination, and the affections in wonder.

 1 hour

-Parent Education: Classical Liberal Arts and Current Research
+Classical Liberal Arts and Current Research: An Education for All

-In this session, we will review current trends in research that support a classical liberal arts educational philosophy in areas such as cognitive functions, habit formation, reading comprehension, and nature study.
-We will also discuss how methods of the classical liberal arts support children who need accommodations.
+In this session, parents will learn basic terminology and review current trends in research that support a classical liberal arts educational philosophy in areas such as cognitive functions, habit formation, reading comprehension, and nature study.
+We will also discuss how methods of the classical liberal arts support all children, including those who need accommodations.

 1 hour